Itsmewho/auction/readme.md

 #

-# Auction House -- my own version of the course: 100days of python (back to the basics)
+# Auction House -- my version of the course: 100days of python (back to the basics)

 #